TobiasPSP/doneland_sources/Components/Storage/Permanent/On SD Cards/README.md

 With *snap* mechanisms, you need to gently *push* the *SD card* to release them when you want to eject and remove them.

 ## Converting SD Card Media to FAT32

+> [!IMPORTANT]
+> Before you format a SD Card, make sure it is not *write protected*: try and copy a file to it.
+If this fails, you need to remove the write protection.
+If there is no physical switch on the SD Card to remove write protection, the reason can also be your SD Card reader in your PC.
+Try rebooting the PC, and if this doesn't help, try using a USB external SD Card reader.

+### Using Built-In Tools

 *SD cards* smaller than *32GB* can be converted to *FAT32* using the built-in *Windows* tools: